 Games are such a great leveller and something that everyone can enjoy whether drinking or not.
 The bonus is that you will surprise everyone by bringing the fun without a drop of alcohol in sight.

 Use visualisation to prepare

-Just like an athlete uses visualisation to prepare for a competition, you should rehearse your alcohol-free evening in your mind.
+Just as athletes use visualisation to prepare for a competition, you should rehearse your alcohol-free evening in your mind.
 The beauty of visualisation is that you can rehearse as many times as you like in your head.
 This is why athletes use the technique.
 They can’t run a thousand races but they can rehearse a thousand races in their mind.

-By mentally practising what you will say on hearing the bartender (or family member) ask what you’d like to drink, your mind and body will know how to react.
+By mentally practicing what you will say on hearing the bartender (or family member) ask what you’d like to drink, your mind and body will know how to react.